cosmosquad-labs/squad/x/liquidstaking/spec/04_messages.md

 ## MsgLiquidUnstake

 Liquid unstake with an amount.
-A liquid staker is expected to receive native coin that corresponds to the synthetic version of coin `bToken` value.
+A liquid staker is expected to receive native token that corresponds to the synthetic version of coin `bToken` value.

 ```go
 type MsgLiquidUnstake struct {